soffes/blog/published/2015-07-05-nerd-blog/nerd-blog.markdown

 ---
-tags:
-- blog
-- opensource
-- ruby
+title: Git + Redis Backed Blog
+categories: blog ruby meta web
 ---

-# Git + Redis Backed Blog

 I switched back to the old blog I was using before [Roon](http://roon.io) (this blogging platform I used to run).
 Right before Roon, I had all of these fun ideas for the nerdy blogging platform that I wanted.